 Mehmed nodded and looked to Gabir.
 “I will accompany you in your cart.”

 “You honor me, Captain,” Gabir said, taking his seat as Willow and Mehemed boarded.
 Gabir swatted the ox on the backside, and the beast gave a great bellow, pulling forward.
-Mehmed gave a signal with his hand to someone inside of the fortress.
+Mehmed gave a signal with his hand to a guard inside of the fortress.

 Streets paved with ornate tiles, buildings made of fine white stone, all capped with swirling golden domes, this was the home to the cultural elite of Aljana.
 Men and women could be seen walking along the street, and in carriages so fine they put Gabir’s to shame.
 Instead of oxen, or camels they were pulled by trotting, lithe horses of varying color and pattern.
 There was an almost uniformed fashion within Muthalia.
 Men and women alike wore fine white robes inlaid with jewels, and they bore turbans and headscarves of shimmering golden silk.